-The salary that a veterinary acupuncturist earns can vary based on factors such as the number of patients treated, job location, years of experience, level of education in the field, and whether the vet has partner or associate status in their practice.
+The salary a veterinary acupuncturist earns can vary based on factors such as the number of patients treated, job location, years of experience, level of education in the field and whether the vet has partner or associate status in their practice.
 With significant experience and skill, the veterinary acupuncturist can earn top dollar for their services.

 When calculating their yearly salary, a veterinary acupuncturist must take into account additional expenditures such as the purchase of medical equipment and travel expenses for making home and farm visits to work on their clients.